-Redding (population 85,000) is located in the heart of northern California along the 5 Freeway.
+Redding (population approximately 90,000) is located in the heart of northern California just off of the 5 freeway in the northern fringes of the great Central Valley.
 Highway 299 passes through town as well as Highway 44.
-The 299 leads to Eureka and the 44 passes near Lassen Volcanic Park on its way east towards Susanville.
+In a westerly direction, the 299 leads to Eureka and to the east, the 44 passes near Lassen Volcanic Park on its way towards Susanville.

 The town was originally called Poverty Flats during the Northern California gold rush days (although if one simply bases association on a name such as that, one would never know the large amounts of gold that were actually pulled out the nearby region).
 The city eventually became Redding, named after Benjamin Bernard Redding, a journalist and former mayor of Sacramento.
 He purchased property on behalf of a railroad company to built a railroad station here – and the town was built around this railroad station.

 Redding is the gateway city to a variety of outdoor regions and experiences including the surrounding Shasta–Trinity National Forest, nearby Whiskeytown Recreation area, Keskick Dam and Lake Shasta (popular for house boating).

 One can hike or bike in the rural surroundings, literally within minutes of the downtown especially north of the Sacramento River in the still mostly rural northwest part of the city.
 There are miles of both hiking and biking trails (trails on both sides of the Sacramento River remarkably lead all the way to Lake Shasta – starting near the Sundial Bridge).
 And in some cases the trails follow old mining and railway routes even passing past evidence of scars left on the land by the mining industry (most commonly old tailing piles).
 The surrounding region also offers plenty of fishing opportunities.